ziqiaow/ziqiaow.github.io/_pages/about.md

 ---

-I am an incoming Assistant Professor in the [Department of Genome Sciences](https://med.virginia.edu/genome-sciences/) at the University of Virginia and member of the [UVA Comprehensive Cancer Center](https://med.virginia.edu/cancer-research/).
-Currently I am a Postdoctoral Fellow in the [Department of Biostatistics](https://publichealth.jhu.edu/departments/biostatistics) at Johns Hopkins University working with Dr. [Nilanjan Chatterjee](https://publichealth.jhu.edu/faculty/1826/nilanjan-chatterjee).
+I am a tenure-track Assistant Professor in the [Department of Genome Sciences](https://med.virginia.edu/genome-sciences/) at the University of Virginia and member of the [UVA Comprehensive Cancer Center](https://med.virginia.edu/cancer-research/).
 My research is supported by the NIH Pathway to Independence (K99/R00) award.

+Previously I was a Postdoctoral Fellow in the [Department of Biostatistics](https://publichealth.jhu.edu/departments/biostatistics) at Johns Hopkins University working with Dr. [Nilanjan Chatterjee](https://publichealth.jhu.edu/faculty/1826/nilanjan-chatterjee).
 I obtained my PhD in Biostatistics from the University of Texas MD Anderson Cancer Center UTHealth Graduate School, under the mentorship of Dr. [Peng Wei](https://faculty.mdanderson.org/profiles/peng_wei.html).
 Before that, I did my undergraduate studies in [Applied Mathematics and Statistics](https://www.stonybrook.edu/commcms/ams/) at SUNY Stony Brook, New York and in Mathematics at [Nanjing University](https://www.nju.edu.cn/en/).

+### We are hiring
+We have several openings for postdoctoral research associates and master's-level biostatisticians.
+To apply, please email your CV and names of 3 references to me at ziqiao.wang@virginia.edu.
+Applications received by February 31, 2026, will be given priority in the first review round; however, the positions will remain open until filled.

+Research directions include but not limited to multi-omics data integration, polygenic risk score analysis, modeling of gene–environment interactions, and Mendelian randomization studies for causal inference.
+There will be opportunities to collaborate with the Department of Data Science, Department of Statistics, and UVA Comprehensive Cancer Center.

 ### Research Summary
 I study how genetics, genomics, and environmental factors together drive the development of human diseases.
 I specialize in statistical methodology developments, data analysis, and theoretical investigations, and my research typically utilizes large-scale datasets from biobanks and epidemiological studies that include molecular genetic and genomic data, along with human behavioral and lifestyle factors.